Table of Contents

 | Documentation | Inspection notes, photos, recurring problem zones | Helps teams track risk before it escalates |

-Integrating Bird Control Into Operations
+Integrating Bird Control Into Facility Operations

-Include Bird Risk in Site Assessments
+Include Bird Activity in Routine Facility Risk Assessments

 Rooftops, garages, docks, HVAC zones, and electrical infrastructure should be evaluated like any other operational risk area.